maple3142/My-CTF-Challenges/README.md

 ## TSJ CTF 2022

 > It is recommended to read Crypto writeups [here](https://blog.maple3142.net/2022/02/28/tsjctf-2021-writeups/), because it supports math rendering.
+> 2022/05/22: GitHub supports MathJax rendering on GitHub now, but it still have some compatibility issues, so you might still want to use the url above when having issues.

 | Name                                                                | Category    | Tags                                      | Difficulty |
 |---------------------------------------------------------------------|-------------|-------------------------------------------|------------|